Getting started with data analysis#

 What is pandas?#

-The pandas Python library [1] is a easy-to-use but powerful data analysis toolkit.
-It is a mature data analytics framework that is widely used among different fields of science.
-The development of pandas started in 2008 and it is now maintained by an active developer community (McKinney, 2017).
+The pandas Python library [1] is an easy-to-use, powerful data analysis toolkit.
+It is a mature data analytics framework that is widely used in different fields of science.
+The development of pandas started in 2008 and it is now maintained by an active developer community (McKinney, 2022).

 One of the most useful features of pandas is its ability to interact with numerous data formats.
-It supports reading and writing data e.g. from/to:
+It supports reading and writing data from/to formats including

 • CSV